The Manhattan curve, ergodic theory of topological flows and rigidity: The regularity for strongly hyperbolic metrics

 Let

 where the maximum is taken over all components $\Cc$ of $\Gc$.
 We call a component $\Cc$ {\it maximal} if $\Pr_\Cc(\f)=\Pr(\f)$.
-Note that the set of maximal components depend on $\f$.
-We are interested in potentials tht satisfy the following condition.
+Note that the set of maximal components depends on $\f$.
+We are interested in potentials that satisfy the following condition.

 \begin{definition} A potential $\f$ is called {\it semisimple} if there are no directed paths from any maximal component to any other maximal components. \end{definition}

 We denote by $\Hc$ the space of H\"older continuous functions on $\wbar \SS$ with some fixed exponent, whose explicit value is not used, and by $\|\cdot\|_\Hc$ the corresponding H\"older norm.